 Want to learn how to win Theros Beyond Death Draft?
 Trying to get some gems while drafting on Arena?
 Our Theros Beyond Death Draft Guide will help you win you draft!

 First we’ll check the best commons for every color.
 Then we’ll take a look at what the two-colored decks are trying to do.
-After the set becomes available on MTG Arena, we’ll add our best preforming archetypes, so make sure to come back in a week or so.
+We have updated our rankings after one month of drafting Theros on MTG Arena – this way you have the freshest information possible.

 There are four mechanics in Theros Beyond Death:

 - Constellation (something good happens whenever an enchantment enters the battlefield)

 - Devotion (effect depends on how many colored symbols your permanents have in their mana cost)

 - Saga (enchantments that do something by installments)

 - Escape (casting cards from your graveyard by paying mana and exiling cards from the grave)